UUDigitalHumanitieslab/gretel/README.md

   * `helpers.php`: basic helper functions that return booleans.

 ### During development
-* We use [Grunt](https://gruntjs.com/) to auto-compile SCSS and auto-minify CSS and JavaSript.
+* We use [Grunt](https://gruntjs.com/) to auto-compile SCSS and auto-minify CSS and JavaScript.
 * Commands to install Grunt, local dependencies and then to watch for changes:

       sudo apt-get install npm
       sudo apt-get install nodejs-legacy